XiangGuo1992/ORCL_VR_EyeTracking/README.md

 ## Introduction

 This repository comes with the code for Tobii Eye Tracking integrated in [HTC VIVE Eye Pro](https://enterprise.vive.com/us/product/vive-pro-eye/) in Unity, Which is a part of projects from Omni-Reality and Cognition Lab in University of Virginia (https://engineering.virginia.edu/omni-reality-and-cognition-lab).
+More details and visualization of our projects can be found in (http://uvabrainlab.com/portfolio/mobility-and-infrastructure-design/)

 ![ORCL logo](img/ORCL_logo.jpg)